thiagoferrax/package-challenge/README.md

 The strategy was to create a recursive structure to solve the problem using Dynamic Programming approach.
 The implemented algorithm used an array of two dimensions to keep the results of the (sub) instances of the problem.

 The following code presents the core of the solution:
-- After creating an array to store the costs, there is a loop through the available items and another one through the weights (starting at weight one and going until the package weight limit).
+- After creating an array to store costs, there is a loop for available items and a loop for weights (starting at weight one and going to the package weight limit).
-- Each array element start receiving the calculated maximum cost of previus item, or zero, in the case there is no previus item.
+- Each array element begins to receive the calculated maximum cost of previus item for the exact weight, or zero, in the case there is no previus item.
-- Then, if the current item fits in the package, a new maximum cost is then calculated using the current item cost and the array of costs.
+- Then, if the current item fits the package, a new maximum cost is calculated using the item cost and the array of costs.
-- If this new maximum is greater than or equal to previus one, the element it is updated.
+- If this new maximum is greater than or equal to the previus one, the element will be updated.
-- Finally, there is another algorithm that uses the fullfiled costs array to evaluate the items that were added to the package.
+- Finally, there is another algorithm that uses the costs array to evaluate the items that were added to the package.

 ```
 ...
     int weightLimit = round(aPackage.getWeightLimit());